EFForg/https-everywhere/docs/faq.md

 ### [Why does HTTPS Everywhere include rules for sites like PayPal that already require HTTPS on all their pages?](#why-does-https-everywhere-include-rules-for-sites-like-paypal-that-already-require-https-on-all-their-pages)

 HTTPS Everywhere, like the [HSTS spec](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security), tries to address an attack called [SSL stripping](https://moxie.org/software/sslstrip/).
 Users are only protected against the SSL stripping attack if their browsers don't even _try_ to connect to the HTTP version of the site — even if the site would have redirected them to the HTTPS version.
 With HTTPS Everywhere, the browser won't even attempt the insecure HTTP connection, even if that's what you ask it to do.

-(Note that HTTPS Everywhere currently does not include a comprehensive list of such sites, which are mainly financial institutions.)
+Note that HTTPS Everywhere currently does not include a comprehensive list of such sites, which are mainly financial institutions.
+Such a list would largely be redundant to the HSTS preload list.

 ### [What do the different colors for rulesets in the Firefox toolbar menu mean?](#what-do-the-different-colors-for-rulesets-in-the-firefox-toolbar-menu-mean)